Central limit theorem for Gibbs measures on path spaces including long range and singular interactions and homogenization of the stochastic heat equation: Introduction and motivation

 On the other hand, the scaling properties of the noise implies that $\eps^{-2} \dot B_1(\eps^{-2} t, \eps^{-1} x) \sim c_0 \eps^{(d-2)/2} \dot B(t,x)$ for some constant $c_0$.
 However, the limiting behavior of $\hat u_\eps$ as $\eps\to 0$ does not correspond to a {\it{weak-noise}} problem which would produce (in the limit $\eps\to 0$) a solution of the heat equation $\partial_t v= \frac 12 \Delta v$ with unperturbed diffusion constant.
-The statement \eqref{intro:homogenize} underlines that, while the noise formally goes to zero, due to space-time correlations present in the mollification, the noise intensity does influence the diffusivity of the limiting PDE.
-We also point out that when $\beta$ is small and spatial averages are considered, \eqref{intro:homogenize} can also be lifted to a convergence in probability and Edwards-Wilkinson type Gaussian limits of the spatial averages of the fluctuations $\hat u_\eps(t,x)- \mathbf E^{\mathbf P}[\hat u_\eps(t,x)]$ can be obtained (\cite{MU17,GRZ17}), see the discussion in Section \ref{thm1-implication} for the relevance of Theorem \ref{thm1} in this context.
-Let us now turn to the precise statements of the results announced above.
+The statement \eqref{intro:homogenize} underlines that, while the noise formally goes to zero, due to space-time correlations present in the mollification, the noise intensity does influence the diffusivity of the limiting PDE, as reflected by \eqref{intro:homogenize}.
+Let us now turn to the precise statements of the announced results.

-\section{Main results.}
+\section{Main results}